pinterest/pinrepo/README.md

 4. [pypi](pypi/) contains an nginx config file for pypi repo, the pypi-release source code and instructions to publish pypi packages

+### A note about S3 region
+The list of available regions can be found under [http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region)

+If you use the US Standard default region, specify `external-1` as the region variable.